-A guide to the pioneering photographer and environmentalist forever identified with the majesty of the American West — illustrated with works offered online from 27 May to 4 June
+A guide to the pioneering photographer and environmentalist forever identified with the majesty of the American West — illustrated with works offered from 31 March to 13 April

 Born in 1902, Ansel Adams grew up in a house amid the dunes of the Golden Gate — the strait between San Francisco and Marin County — before the famous bridge linking the two headlands was built.
 The area around San Francisco was still wild then, and he would go on long hikes which helped him escape troubling aspects of his childhood, such as his unhappy schooling and his parents’ financial worries.